 Due to the grading activities including cut and fill which will be implemented during development at the Site, the SLRA was evaluated to determine baseline Composite and Construction Worker exposures to surface, subsurface, and pooled data.
-It should be noted that processed slag aggregate sourced from the Tradepoint Atlantic property will be used as the primary fill material and pavement subbase for this project; therefore, regardless of the findings of the Composite Worker baseline assessment, Sub-Parcel B6-3 will be subject to surface engineering controls (i.e., capping) unless separate approvals are received from the MDE following appropriate laboratory testing of the slag aggregate material.
+It should be noted that processed slag aggregate sourced from the Tradepoint Atlantic property will be used as the primary fill material and pavement subbase for this project; therefore, regardless of the findings of the Composite Worker baseline assessment, Sub-Parcel B4-2 will be subject to surface engineering controls (i.e., capping) unless separate approvals are received from the MDE following appropriate laboratory testing of the slag aggregate material.
 The goal of the SLRA is therefore to determine whether additional response actions beyond capping may be needed due to current conditions at the Site.
-It should be noted that processed slag aggregate has already been placed in the vicinity of the proposed warehouse in accordance with the approved Logistics Center Grading Plan (Revision 0 dated March 3, 2020).

 The USEPA's acceptable risk range is between 1E-6 and 1E-4.
 If the sum of the risk ratios for carcinogens exceeds a cumulative cancer risk of 1E-4, further analysis of site conditions will be required including the consideration of toxicity reduction in any proposal for a remedy.
-The magnitude of any non-carcinogen HI exceedances and bioavailability of the COPC will also dictate further analysis of site conditions including consideration of toxicity reduction in any proposal for a remedy.
+The magnitude of any non-carcinogen HI exceedances and bioavailability of the

+COPC will also dictate further analysis of site conditions including consideration of toxicity reduction in any proposal for a remedy.
 For lead, if the ALM results indicate that the mean concentrations would present a 5% to 10% probability of a blood concentration of 10 ug/dL for the EU, then capping of the EU would be an acceptable presumptive remedy.
 The mean soil lead concentrations corresponding to ALM probabilities of 5% and 10% are 2,518 mg/kg and 3,216 mg/kg, respectively.
 If the ALM indicates that the mean concentrations would present a >10% probability of a blood concentration of 10 ug/dL for the EU, further analysis of site conditions including toxicity reduction will be completed such that the probability would be reduced to less than 10% after toxicity reduction, but before capping.

-3.3.2 Sub-Parcel B6-3 SLRA Results and Risk Characterization
+3.3.2 Sub-Parcel B4-2 SLRA Results and Risk Characterization

-Soil data were divided into three datasets (surface, subsurface, and pooled) for Sub-Parcel B6-3 to evaluate potential exposure scenarios.
+Soil data were divided into three datasets (surface, subsurface, and pooled) for Sub-Parcel B4-2 to evaluate potential exposure scenarios.
 Due to the grading activities including cut and fill which will be implemented during development at the Site, each of these potential exposure scenarios is relevant for both the Composite and Construction Worker.

-EPCs were calculated for each soil dataset (i.e., surface, subsurface, and pooled surface/subsurface) in the site-wide EU1 and EU1-EXP.
+EPCs were calculated for each soil dataset (i.e., surface, subsurface, and pooled surface/subsurface) in each EU.
 ProUCL output tables (with computed UCLs) derived from the data for each COPC in soils are provided as electronic attachments, with computations presented and EPCs calculated for COPCs within each of the datasets.
 The ProUCL input tables are also included as electronic attachments.
 The results were evaluated to identify any samples that may require additional assessment or special management based on the risk characterization approach.
-The calculated EPCs for the surface, subsurface, and pooled exposure scenarios are provided in Table 7.
+The calculated EPCs for the surface, subsurface, and pooled exposure scenarios for each EU are provided in Table 8.